ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 communication.
 For more context, see the rationale behind "ipv4only.arpa" in
 {{?RFC8880}}.

+IANA is requested to add an entry in "Transport-Independent Locally-Served DNS Zones" registry for 'resolver.arpa.' with the description "DNS Resolver Special-Use Domain", listing this document as the reference.
+The registration procedure for this subregistry should be the same as for the others, currently "IETF Review" ({{!RFC8126}} Section 4.8).

 --- back

 # Rationale for using SVCB records {#rationale}